qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Recommended approach: Use S3 for data storage

-For flexibility, scalability, and cost efficiency, store data in S3 and load it into EC2 as needed.
-This setup allows:

-- Starting and stopping EC2 instances as needed
-- Scaling storage without reconfiguring the instance
-- Seamless integration across AWS services

 ### Summary steps to access S3 and upload your dataset

 1. Log in to AWS Console and navigate to S3.